rotanen/lemma-info/syntax-explanation.md

     ]

-Note that Lemma's syntax for algebraic effects is not entirely "direct style", but uses the =! operator for explicit sequencing.
-It is closer to Haskell's do-notation without return.
+Note that Lemma's syntax for algebraic effects is not entirely "direct style", but uses the `=!` operator for explicit sequencing.
+It is closer to Haskell's do-notation without `return`.
 This syntax preserves referential transparency but is slightly more verbose than direct style.

-The =! operator can only be used in local scope blocks and cannot be used in top-level definitions.
+The `=!` operator can only be used in local scope blocks and cannot be used in top-level definitions.

 In type signatures, the type of an effectful computation is indicated by a set of square brackets containing the effects, followed by the result type of the computation when completed: